Morgan279/tikv-website/content/docs/dev/tasks/introduction.md

 ## [Scale](../scale/introduction)

-As your dataset and workload change you'll eventually need to scale TiKV to meet these new demands.
+As your dataset and workload keeps changing, you'll eventually need to scale TiKV to meet these new demands.
 In the [**Scale**](../scale/introduction) section you'll find out how to grow and shrink your TiKV cluster.

 If you deployed using Ansible, please check the [**Ansible Scaling**](../scale/ansible) guide.